Chorus plans to make one New Zealand town the best-connected place in the Southern Hemisphere.

 Hence Gigatown.
 A smart piece of marketing to give the UFB network a higher profile with potential customers and stimulate interest, even demand for fibre, but without cutting across the direct sales pitches from retail service providers.
 Creating a Gigatown buzz will certainly help raise awareness of fibre with early adopters and key business groups.

 Like Chattanooga, only different

 Chattanooga, Tennessee is the poster child for what fast broadband can do to regenerate a community.
 The city is roughly the same size as Wellington – although the physical geography is quite different.
 Historically it was an industrial city.
 In 1989 it was named as America’s dirtiest town.

 Chorus invited Sheldon Grizzle, heads a non-profit economic development agency in Chattanooga to explain how fibre turned the city around.
 He says the city was in decline.
-At one point the population fell by 10 percent as people drifted away to nearby cities where they had more prospect of work.
+At one point the population fell by 10 percent as people drifted away to nearby cities where they had more prospects of work.
 The word Grizzle uses is not drifting, but ‘fleeing’.

 Like many post-industrial US cities, Chattanooga suffered when the factories closed.
-Then a decade ago a online TV channel set up business in town.
+Then a decade ago an online TV channel set up business in town.
 It brought-in people with digital knowledge and design skills.
 The TV project fell through, leaving behind a core of around 300 people determined to carve out a future in the city.